felipebn/chromedriver/README.md

 # chromedriver

-Docker container to enable browser testing with ChromeDriver 2.35+ and Chrome Beta.
+Docker container to enable browser testing with ChromeDriver 2.35+ and Chrome Beta 65+.

 ## Motivation